xdefago/ScalaNeko/docs/install/vscode.md

   )
 ```
 2. Run the example (alternative method):
-    1. In the terminal, launche the sbt interactive shell: `sbt`
+    1. In the terminal, launch the sbt interactive shell: `sbt`
     1. In the sbt shell, type `run` (and select the class)
     1. OR, type `runMain session0.b_hello_neko.HelloNeko` to directly run the class.
 3. You should observe the following (or similar):